 How can current events stimulate design questions for fashion projects?
-How might we create better opportunities for Indigenous Australians by presenting a fashion and lifestyle event that How might we impact Cognitive Dissonance amongst consumers shopping setting?
-How might we increase consumers emotional connection to digital fashion so that people are less likely to overconsume?
-Problem How might we create a pport network for emerging fashion designers in order to support their mental health?
-Problem: How might we create an online gender and sexuality in HOW MIGHT WE AS EMERGING FASHION DESIGNERS ADDRESS SEXUAL ASSAULT OF MODELS IN AUSTRALIA?
+How might we create better opportunities for Indigenous Australians by presenting a fashion and lifestyle event that How might we impact Cognitive Dissonance REGISTER → HERE How might we create a support network for emerging fashion designers in order to support their mental health?
+HOW MIGHT WE AS EMERGING FASHION DESIGNERS ADDRESS SEXUAL ASSAULT OF MODELS IN AUSTRALIA?
 How might we use existing mainstream platforms to give queer people a voice and normalize including them in the mainstream?
 BETWEEN INTENTION AND ACTION CHALLENGING SLOW FASHION EDUCATION Martina Glomb & Maria Silies The aim of this workshop is to develop new ideas for a fashion design curriculum and to encourage sustainable development along the product life cycle.
 Different projects will be analysed under slow fashion criteria affecting design, production and consumption.
 During a creative brainstorming session, strategies will be visualized and reflected under holistic and transdisciplinary aspects.